 No album that has a credit for the pipe organ parts being recorded in Copenhagen’s Marmorkirken is going to be a quiet, retiring release.
 And so it proves here, with a staggering, five-piece album that ebbs and flows with mystery, drama and volume.
 Recorded with Sunn O))), Boris and Myrkur producer Randall Dunn, there are certainly elements of doomy menace on this record, but von Hausswolff, by the sheer force of her extraordinary voice, makes this album absolutely about her.

 The songs drip with dread, darkness and overwhelming power, with elements only occasionally hitting home with shattering force, the sparing use of such tricks only emphasising the impact.
-Like when her voice suddenly gains a multi-tracked backing in the astounding opener The Truth, The Glow, The Fall, or when she unleashes all the howling fury from her body as The Mysterious Vanishing of Electra reaches it’s climax.
+Like when her voice suddenly gains a multi-tracked backing in the astounding opener The Truth, The Glow, The Fall, or when she unleashes all the howling fury from her body as The Mysterious Vanishing of Electra reaches its climax.

-For so long, by the way, this was considered to be my dead-cert to be album of the year.
+For so long, by the way, this was considered to be my dead-cert to be the album of the year.
 But it has just been pipped by…

 New bands that excite me (and are loved both by me and my wife) are not all that common, it has to be said.
 I was passed a promo by them last year (the lead track of which was Spotlight), and while it took me a while to get ’round to listening to it, once I did I was immediately on-board.
 The debut album, when it arrived this spring, was a perfectly executed, and brilliantly conceptualized, release.
 A fog of mystery surrounds the wide-screen synthpop on display here, with clever arrangements that give songs an awful lot more sonic depth than they perhaps actually have, and a lyrical concept that neatly runs through the whole thing.

-This is very much “cinematic synthpop” that evokes film in many ways, but especially film noir (My wife especially loved the line “You hold a cigarette, silhouette” in the glorious Cassette Conversations, because it is so, so evocative), and the band come across as one that know their film references.
+This is very much “cinematic synthpop” that evokes film in many ways, but especially film noir (My wife especially loved the line “You hold a cigarette, silhouette” in the glorious Cassette Conversations, because it is so, so evocative), and the band come across as one that knows their film references.
 None of this would mean a great deal, however, if the songs were forgettable.
-Thankfully, the melodies, the choruses, the sing-a-long moments all deliver in spades, and frankly there isn’t even remotely a middling song here.
-A band that deserve to be heard by more, will be heard by more, and the latest band, too, to continue the long lineage of intelligent, electronic-based music from Sheffield, and they can be proudly named alongside the illustrious names that came before them.
+Thankfully, the melodies, the choruses, the sing-a-long moments all deliver in spades, and frankly, there isn’t even remotely a middling song here.
+A band that deserves to be heard by more, will be heard by more, and the latest band, too, to continue the long lineage of intelligent, electronic-based music from Sheffield, and they can be proudly named alongside the illustrious names that came before them.

 And, thus, the amodelofcontrol.com album of the year 2018.